dd482IT/PNPT-StudyGuide/Enumeration.md

 Enumartion is similar to reconassiance but on the inside.
 You are scanning or manually searching the system for attack vectors that could continue the attack.

+In order to escalate your privileges which will come from enumerating the system, you may need to attempt an attack such as the below to gain credentials or access.

+1. Kerberoasting attack (TryHack me Has a room on this)
+2. Pass-the-ticket attack

 Tools.
 1. WinPeas (Can be detected by Windows Defender) 2.https://tryhackme.com/r/room/enumerationpe